maduoma/rag-chatbot-mlops/README.md

 ---

-A production-grade Retrieval-Augmented Generation (RAG) Chatbot with a full MLOps pipeline using FastAPI, FAISS, OpenAI, Docker, and Terraform deployed to GCP (Cloud Run & Vertex AI), Azure (Azure ML), and AWS (SageMaker).
+A production-grade Retrieval-Augmented Generation (RAG) Chatbot with a full MLOps pipeline using FastAPI, FAISS, OpenAI, Docker, and Terraform deployed to GCP (Cloud Run & Vertex AI), Azure (Azure ML), and AWS (SageMaker)!

 ---

-!

 # rag-chatbot-mlops